deepeshshrestha/react-tic-tac-toe/README.md

 ## React Tic Tac Toe

-> This is a simple react tic tac toe exercise provided by the official ReactJs Documentation.
+> This is a simple react tic tac toe exercise provided by the official ReactJs documentation.

 ## Motivation